-On a fortnightly basis staff met to analyse data, make strategic learning plans for teachers to implement with the aim to positively impact student learning outcomes.
-The collaborative work involves teachers and leaders working together in systematic way to analyse and impact professional practice to improve individual and collective results.
+Considerable professional learning is part of the Collaborative Coaching process.
+Extensive resources was provided for teams of teachers to meet with their Collaborative Coach on a weekly basis to analyse data, make strategic learning plans for teachers to implement that positively impact student learning outcomes.
+The collaborative work involved teachers and leaders working together in systematic way to analyse and impact professional practice to improve individual and collective results.